 Water service lines are the pipes that connect individual properties to the water main in the street.
-According to available records, 3.6% of the City’s service lines, or 449 service lines, are known to be made of lead.
+According to available records in 2019, 3.6% of the City’s service lines, or 449 service lines, were known to be made of lead.
 Other services may be made of iron, galvanized steel, brass, plastic, or copper.
 Non-copper services can corrode, leak, or fail over time.
 This program seeks to eliminate any remaining traces of lead from our water system first, followed by other non-copper services.

 Through the help of the Lead Loan Program offered by the Massachusetts Water Resources Authority (MWRA), the City of Somerville has received a portion of $100 million in state funding distributed to 45 eligible communities.
 This program provides residents with an opportunity to replace the entire length of their property’s lead or other non-copper water service line, at no charge to the property owner.

 In 2021, the City completed Phase 1 of its Lead Service Line Replacement Program, investigating and replacing water services at 69 residences.

 In 2022, the City completed Phase 2 of its Lead Service Line Replacement Program, investigating and replacing water services at 102 residences.

 The City will begin Phase 3 in 2023.

 Exposure to lead can cause serious health problems, particularly for infants, young children, and pregnant people.

 To learn more about health risks related to exposure to lead in drinking water, visit these resources:

 - EPA.gov: Basic Information About Lead in Drinking Water

 - Mass.gov: Is There Lead in My Tap Water?